mlibrary/medical-dictionary/README.md

 The Plain Language Medical Dictionary (PLMD) widget is a project of the University of Michigan Taubman Health Sciences Library as part of the Michigan Health Literacy Awareness project, aimming to help people with a non-medical background better understand the medical terms.

 The initial version was designed in 2011 and published in three versions: website widget, iOS mobile application, and Android mobile application.
-In 2019, the widget was redesigned to a responsive webpage as one of [the Library Engagement Fellow projects](https://engage.lib.umich.edu/engagement-fellows/).
+In 2019, the widget was redesigned to a responsive webpage as one of [the Library Engagement Fellow projects](https://engage.lib.umich.edu/engagement-fellows/) and in 2024 the widget was updated to support images and remediate accessibility issues.

-© This application is copyright 2020, The Regents of the University of Michigan.
+© This application is copyright 2025, The Regents of the University of Michigan.

 ## Install